 In 1990, a Greek physician Ioannis Pallikaris was first to create a flap of tissue with the microkeratome he had designed for rabbit studies and performed the ablation with an excimer laser on the exposed bed, followed by replacement of the flap without sutures.
 The term LASIK was first used to describe this procedure in the paper he published in 1990.

 The technique was not formally approved by the American Food and Drug Administration (FDA) until 1999, but today a wide range of advances make the procedure simpler and safer.
-Modern microkeratomes enable surgeons to customize flaps for each individual eye with the use of variable head and ring sizes, as well as different hinge position.
+Modern microkeratomes enable surgeons to customize flaps for each individual eye with the use of variable head and ring sizes, as well as different hinge positions.

-LASIK quickly gained a lot of popularity in the short period of time, as it provided immediate improvements in vision with much less pain and discomfort when compared to the photorefractive keratectomy.
+LASIK quickly gained a lot of popularity in a short period of time, as it provided immediate improvements in vision with much less pain and discomfort when compared to the photorefractive keratectomy.
 In recent years methods of flap creation have changed due to the evolution of the mechanical microkeratome and the introduction of femtosecond laser keratome and wavefront technology.

 - Boyd BF.
 Modern Ophthalmology - The Highlights: The Account of a Master Witnessing a 60 Year of Evolution and Progress, 1950-2010.
 JP Medical Ltd, 2011; pp. 327-339.